EmilRainero/qrcode2/qrcode2/README.md

+#  DONE
+- log in against server account

 #  TODO

-- log in against server account
 - create new account link on mobile
+- save sessions to db
+- show a list of sessions sorted by date
+- show a single session with all its details